ember-cli/ember-fetch/README.md

 });
 ```

+### Top Level Addon
+For addon authors, `ember-fetch` should also be listed as a [peer dependency](https://docs.npmjs.com/files/package.json#peerdependencies),
+host app needs to install `ember-fetch` at top level.

 ### Use with Fastboot
 #### ajax-service
 Currently, Fastboot supplies its own server-side ajax functionality, and including `ember-fetch` and the `adapter-fetch` mixin in a Fastboot app will not work without some modifications.
 To allow the `node-fetch` polyfill that is included with this addon to make your API calls, you must add an initializer to the consuming app's `fastboot` directory that overrides the one Fastboot utilizes to inject its own ajax.